CVR Energy (NYSE:CVI) Shares Down 4.6%

-A number of analysts have weighed in on the company.
+Several analysts have recently issued reports on the company.
+JPMorgan Chase & Co. increased their price objective on CVR Energy from $26.00 to $32.00 in a research note on Tuesday, May 17th.
 Credit Suisse Group raised their price target on CVR Energy to $40.00 in a research note on Thursday, June 9th.
-TheStreet upgraded CVR Energy from a “c+” rating to a “b-” rating in a research note on Thursday, July 21st.
-Finally, JPMorgan Chase & Co. raised their price objective on CVR Energy from $26.00 to $32.00 in a report on Tuesday, May 17th.
+Finally, TheStreet upgraded CVR Energy from a “c+” rating to a “b-” rating in a research note on Thursday, July 21st.
 Two analysts have rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat.com, CVR Energy presently has an average rating of “Hold” and an average price target of $26.40.

 CVR Energy Stock Performance